DH Debate Club Logo

 MMPI - People often disappoint me? (yes)

-Young businessman with confidence.
+Young businessman with self-consciousness

-Young businessman with confidence.
-Foto Srazu Pro.
+Young businessman with self-consciousness.
+Photo Srazu Pro.

 Cohen - Do you think that your exam result was a result of how intelligent you are? (yes).